Building Your Information Architecture

 Before you can complete the configuration of a Relationship property, you must first create the Relationship Type that will be used to define the nature of the connection.

-Step 1: Navigate to the Settings area and click on Relationship Types.
+Step 1: Navigate to the Settings Settings icon area and click on Relationship types.

-Step 2: Click on the Add Relationship button.
-Give the Relationship Type a descriptive name.
+Step 2: Click on the Add relationship type button.
+Give the Relationship type a descriptive name.

-• You will also see the Add Relationship button as an option when editing an entity template.
+You will also see the Add relationship type button as an option when editing an entity template.
 Here, you can quickly create, name and save a Relationship Type.
-Later on, if you navigate to the Settings area and click on Relationship Types, you will see it listed there.
+Later on, if you navigate to the Settings area and click on Relationship types, you will see it listed there.

 Step 3: Click Save.